taustation-fan/taustation-fan.github.io/README.md

 you to improve the fuel efficiency and damage resistance of your ships, as well as shorter Jump Gate travels.

+The *Advanced Ship Engineering* courses reduce ship repair time (and possibly cost).

+*Space Navigation* courses allow you to do several consecutive interstellar jumps without interaction in between, though at the cost of increased travel time.

+The *Construction* courses are prerequisites for syndicate buildings, a feature that is not yet implemented in Tau Station.

 ## VIP Packs

 VIP packs provide many benefits, documented